hypnopump/MiniFold/README.md

 * **GPU/TPUs for training**: The models were trained and evaluated on a single GPU.
 No cloud servers were used.
 * **Time**: One week of development during spare time.
 Ideas that might be worth testing in the future are described [here]().
 * **Domain expertise**: No experts in the field.
 The author knows the basics of Biochemistry and Deep Learnning.
 * **Data**: The average paper about Protein Structure Prediction uses a personalized dataset acquired from the Protein Data Bank (PDB).
 No such dataset was used.
 Instead, we used a subset of the [ProteinNet](https://github.com/aqlaboratory/proteinnet) dataset from CASP7.
-Our models are rained with 150 proteins (distance prediction) and 600 proteins (angles prediction).
+Our models are trained with just 150 proteins (distance prediction) and 600 proteins (angles prediction) due to memory constraints.

 Due to these limitations and/or constraints, the precission/accuracy the methods here developed can achieve is limited when compared against SOTA algorithms.